tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 ***Going to stream snipe XKC.
 Do I really know him?***

 We never thought basement dweller Ton would ever be streaming with people who had thousands of viewers.
-Our secret awkward unknown streamer was going to make it big...
+Our secret awkward unknown streamer was going to make it big.

 *Some of the chat wasn't happy about it.*